arafat04/arafat04.github.io/index.md

 * **bn-hi-MT-improvement-using-llm:**

   This project tries to explore two things:
-  1. Check the English concept state in the middle layer of a llm in the middle layers using logit lens.
+  1. Check the English concept state in the middle layers of a llm using logit lens.
   2. If the MT for Bengali to Hindi using a open source LLM (in this case Mistral-7b-bnb-4bit quantized model) can be improved by     v finetunig   it using the parallel text.